 After every period of fixed term exclusion, the young person and parent/carer will be offered a reintegration meeting with Headteacher/Deputy.
-At this meeting the behaviour leading to exclusion will be discussed and targets will be set for improvement.
+At this meeting the behaviour leading to exclusion will be discussed and targets will be set for improvement as well as a possible review of the school timetable to personalise it for success.
 Support around behaviour will also be discussed.
 The meeting will be recorded, and a copy retained by the parent/carer, young person and school.
 This meeting may well be held over the telephone, due to the distance away from the young person's home.